 1. Slice off the bottom of the mango like in step one for the diced mango.

-2. With the mango standing up on its flat side, trim away the skin with a knife.
-If you have a sharp vegetable peeler, you can peel the mango too.
+2. With the mango standing up, trim away the skin with a sharp knife.
+You can also use a sharp vegetable peeler.

 3. After the mango is peeled, cut the mango as close to the seed as possible on both sides.